redhat-ai-dev/ai-rhdh-installer/docs/pipelines/INSTALLER-PROVISIONED.md

 #### Step 2: RHDH Kubernetes Plugin Service Account

-As part of the `ai-rhdh-installer` a service account with a token secret was created in your desired namespace with the name `rhdh-kubernetes-plugin`, token secret should have a name pattern `rhdh-kubernetes-plugin-token-*`, keep note of this Secret.
+As part of the `ai-rhdh-installer` a service account with a token secret was created in your desired namespace with the name `rhdh-kubernetes-plugin`, token secret should have the name `rhdh-kubernetes-plugin-token`, keep note of this Secret.

 #### Step 3: Create App Namespace Setup Task